BredSandowich/rss_aggregator/README.md

 - PostgreSQL (configured and running)

 ## Installation
-   1. **Install the `gator` CLI**:
+   **Install the `gator` CLI**:
    Use the following command to download and install the binary
    ```sh
    go install github.com/BredSandowich/rss_aggregator@latest
    ```
-   This will download and install the binary directly to the Go bin path.
+   This will download and install the binary directly to the Go bin path ie) puts the executable in you $GOPATH/bin directory, allowing you to run gator from any terminal directory.

 ## Configuration